runagent-dev/runagent/README.md

 ## 🎯 What is RunAgent?

-RunAgent is a production-ready platform for deploying AI agents.
+RunAgent is a production-ready tool/platform for deploying AI agents.
 Whether you're using LangGraph, LangChain, LlamaIndex, or any other framework, RunAgent provides the infrastructure and tools to take your agents from development to production seamlessly.

 ### Why RunAgent?

 - **🚀 Deploy in Minutes**: From local development to production with a single command
 - **🔧 Framework Agnostic**: Works with any AI agent framework
-- **📦 Serverless Architecture**: Scale automatically, pay only for what you use
-- **🛡️ Secure by Default**: Sandboxed execution environments
-- **📊 Built-in Monitoring**: Logs, metrics, and debugging tools included
 - **🌊 Response Streaming**: Real-time agent responses for interactive applications
+- **📦 Serverless Architecture**: Scale automatically, pay only for what you use(Coming Soon)
+- **🛡️ Secure by Default**: Sandboxed execution environments(Coming Soon)
+- **📊 Built-in Monitoring**: Logs, metrics, and debugging tools included(Coming Soon)

 ## ✨ Features

 ### 🖥️ Powerful CLI
 - Initialize projects from templates
 - Local development server with hot reload
-- One-command deployment to production
+- One-command deployment to production(Coming Soon)
-- Real-time log streaming
+- Real-time response streaming
 - Environment management

 ### 📚 Multi-Language SDKs